SmartTokenLabs/token-negotiator/README.md

     <div className="overlay-tn"></div>
 ````

 Include the following Javascript to configure the Token Negotiator.

-Add issuers with tokens that you wish for your website to support.
+Add issuers with tokens that you wish for your website to recognise.

-When this application loads with these settings, an end user can then connect with their wallet and to their off chain token attestations and provide them into your website.

-Once provided the "tokens-hook" will update containing a list of all the user selected tokens and their meta data (including: NFT image URI's, Traits available from the token source).

 ```javascript